cuthbertLab/music21/buildDoc/rst/environment.rst

 After creating an environment file, the resulting XML preference file can be edited directly by the user.
 To find where the XML file is written, the :meth:`~music21.environment.UserSettings.getSettingsPath` method can be called.
 This path will be different depending on your platform and/or user name.

->>> us.getSettingsPath()
+>>> us.getSettingsPath() # doctest: +SKIP
 '/Users/ariza/.music21rc'

 Settings can be edited directly in the XML file or through the UserSettings object interface.
 The UserSettings object acts as a Python dictionary.
 To view the names of user-configurable parameters, call the keys() method.

->>> us.keys()
+>>> sorted(us.keys())
-['lilypondBackend', 'pdfPath', 'lilypondVersion', 'graphicsPath', 'warnings', 'showFormat', 'writeFormat', 'lilypondPath', 'directoryScratch', 'lilypondFormat', 'debug', 'musicxmlPath', 'autoDownload', 'midiPath']
+['autoDownload', 'debug', 'directoryScratch', 'graphicsPath', 'lilypondBackend', 'lilypondFormat', 'lilypondPath', 'lilypondVersion', 'localCorpusPath', 'localCorpusSettings', 'midiPath', 'musicxmlPath', 'pdfPath', 'showFormat', 'vectorPath', 'warnings', 'writeFormat']

 To set and write a preference, a key and value pair must be provided using Python dictionary-like syntax.
 For example, to set the Music21 scratch directory, the 'directoryScratch' key can be set to a file path of the user's choice.
 Changes are made immediately to the environment configuration file.
 To see the current setting, the value can be accesed by key.